 We encourage many of our family law clients to work through their issues cooperatively with the other parties, when it is possible.
 Of course, this is not always possible, cooperative divorces are NOT the norm, and cooperative divorces are not for everyone.
 This is why we also handle contested cases, sometimes you have to fight for what is important to you in life.
 We strive to help clients with all types of family law issues, including:

-If you are facing a family law issue, and need a skilled, carring attorney to help you through this time in your life, please contact us at (417) 882-5858 or email us today to set a time to come in and talk.
+Our Springfield, Missouri divorce attorneys are happy to meet with you to discuss the Missouri Divorce Process.
+You will need a skilled, caring attorney to help you through this time in your life, and we are happy to help.
+Please contact us at (417) 882-5858 or email us today to set a time to come in and talk.

-The Piatchek Law Firm, LLC, serves Springfield and southwest Missouri, including Greene County, Christian County, Taney County, Stone County, Marshfield, Buffalo, Fordland, Bolivar, Republic, Rogersville, Fremont Hills, Strafford, Willard, Battlefield, Highlandville, Nixa, Ozark, Brookline, Billings, Clever and Mt.
+The Piatchek Law Firm, LLC, serves Springfield and southwest Missouri, including Greene County, Christian County, Taney County, Stone County, Webster County, Lawrence County, Polk County, Dallas County, Marshfield, Buffalo, Fair Grove, Monett, Aurora, Ash Grove, Fordland, Bolivar, Battlefield, Republic, Rogersville, Fremont Hills, Strafford, Willard, Battlefield, Highlandville, Kimberling City, Branson, Hollister, Forsyth, Saddlebrooke, Nixa, Ozark, Brookline, Billings, Lebanon, Aurora, Ava, Clever, Galena, Reeds Spring, and Mt.
 Vernon, MO.

 * The choice of a lawyer is an important decision and should not be based solely upon advertisements.
 Neither the Supreme Court of Missouri nor The Missouri Bar reviews or approves certifying organizations or specialist designations.
 Certain cases may be referred, or may involve outside co-counsel arrangements, in which event you would be notified.